lmcai/HGTScanner/README.md

 ### 3. Adding custom sequences

 Users can also add their own plastid (via `-pt_add_seq`) or mitochondrial (via `-mt_add_seq`) sequences to provide more comprehensive taxon sampling.
-The headers of these sequences need to be formatted as "family|binomial_species|[additional_header_string]". **No space (' ') should be included in the header.** This is necessary to use the taxonomy information for HGT detection.
+The headers of these sequences need to be formatted as "Family|Genus_species|additional_seq_ID". **No space (' ') should be included in the header.** This is necessary to use the taxonomy information for HGT detection.
 Unformatted sequences will not be used in the downstream analysis.

 Example of user-added fasta
 ```